menu

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.

-The neighbors in the neighborhood in Coahoma are lower-middle income, making it a below average income neighborhood.
-NeighborhoodScout's research shows that this neighborhood has an income lower than 71.6% of U.S. neighborhoods.
-In addition, 5.6% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 62.9% of America's neighborhoods.
+The neighbors in the neighborhood in Coahoma are middle-income, making it a moderate income neighborhood.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 42.7% of the neighborhoods in America.
+In addition, 2.6% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 72.7% of America's neighborhoods.

 A neighborhood is far different if it is dominated by enlisted military personnel rather than people who earn their living by farming.
 It is also different if most of the neighbors are clerical support or managers.
 What is wonderful is the sheer diversity of neighborhoods, allowing you to find the type that fits your lifestyle and aspirations.

-In the neighborhood, 35.2% of the working population is employed in manufacturing and laborer occupations.
-The second most important occupational group in this neighborhood is executive, management, and professional occupations, with 30.0% of the residents employed.
-Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (26.8%), and 8.0% in clerical, assistant, and tech support occupations.
+In the neighborhood, 37.8% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 34.2% of the residents employed.
+Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (21.9%), and 17.8% in government jobs, whether they are in local, state, or federal positions.

 Languages